Las Vegas Criminal Defense Attorneys

 Dedicated To Your Defense

 Facing criminal charges of any kind, no matter how minor, can negatively impact your future.
 You will generally not be able to effectively mount your own defense.
-When you are arrested or charged with any type of crime, you should avoid making any statements or talking to police until you have spoken with legal representation.
+When arrested or charged with any type of crime, avoid making any statements or talking to police.
+You should wait until you have spoken with legal representation.

-Our Las Vegas criminal defense lawyers at Pitaro & Fumo, Chtd. can fight for you in cases involving state and federal criminal charges.
-We have many decades of combined legal experience and are well-respected in courtrooms throughout Nevada.
-When you hire our firm, you put a team of skilled litigators on your side that will work to provide you with the best possible legal representation.
+Our Las Vegas criminal defense attorneys at Pitaro & Fumo, Chtd. can fight for you in cases involving state and federal criminal charges.
+We have decades of combined legal experience.
+Our attorneys are also well-respected in courtrooms throughout Nevada.
+When you hire our firm, you put our team of skilled litigators on your side that will work to provide you with the best possible legal representation.